The Pragmatic Adaptation Approach To Change

 Here are some considerations on whether to be practical about something:

-Sometimes a side-effect of being practical is discovering new things you legitimately like
+Sometimes a side effect of being practical is discovering new things you legitimately like

-Downsides of the pragmatic adaptation approach
+The downside of the pragmatic adaptation approach